-Not all of the symptoms of alcohol withdrawal are physical.
+Not all the symptoms of alcohol withdrawal are physical.
 Your friend or loved one might experience mental symptoms as they try to withdraw from alcohol.
 They may be depressed, angry, or even suicidal.
 Paranoia and anxiety are also common, often leading to severe relapse.

 Again, you may not realize that your loved one has a problem.
 They may be extremely secretive about their alcohol abuse.
 You may be tempted to attribute their behavior to stress or mental illness when they’re really drinking in secret.

-If you suspect that your friend or family member has an alcohol abuse problem, it might be time for an intervention.
+If you suspect that your friend or a family member has an alcohol abuse problem, it might be time for an intervention.
 An intervention is a conversation that has rehabilitation as its goal.

 When you talk to your family member, it’s important to keep your comments positive.
 Talk to them about how committed you are to their recovery and what you see for them in their future.

 If you can, take the time to practice your remarks before the actual intervention.
 You might be nervous about confronting your loved one about their drinking, so it’s a good idea to write down what you plan to say.
 If you feel like it might be too much for you, you can always get someone properly trained to lead the intervention.
 A therapist, an addiction specialist, a psychiatrist, or a counselor could all help you with their experience and know-how.

 Don’t expect a positive response right away.
 In fact, you should expect a negative response at first.
 Your loved one might not realize the extent of their alcohol addiction and may not want to seek treatment.
 It’s important to remain supportive, though, and offer them the chance to pursue a residential rehabilitation program.